-Starting off with the Soccer Manager 2022 review, the core visuals and UI of the menus look a lot different to that of the last edition, as shown in the images below.
-Aside from the colour change, which personally looks much better than the last, the blocks of content have been reorganised such that there is no need for vertical scrolling anymore.
+Starting off with the Soccer Manager 2022 review, the core visuals and UI of the menus look a lot different from that of the last edition, as shown in the images below.
+Aside from the color change, which personally looks much better than the last, the blocks of content have been reorganized such that there is no need for vertical scrolling anymore.

-Last year’s game featured a very long starting menu, which you could scroll down through, showing things like league tables, overview of the stadiums etc. SM22 ditches that idea and condenses everything into smaller components that all fit onto one main screen.
-It’s a pretty minor tweak, but practically summarises what Soccer Manager LTD are trying to do with this game – less tapping and swiping is needed to get to the info you want to see.
-They’re looking to build a game which strives for ease of play and they’re heading in the right direction!
+Last year’s game featured a very long starting menu, which you could scroll down through, showing things like league tables, an overview of the stadiums, etc. SM22 ditches that idea and condenses everything into smaller components that all fit onto one main screen.
+It’s a pretty minor tweak, but practically summarises what Soccer Manager LTD is trying to do with this game – less tapping and swiping is needed to get to the info you want to see.
+They’re looking to build a game that strives for ease of play and they’re heading in the right direction!

-SM 2022 offerrs more ways to improve yourself as a Manager
+SM 2022 offers more ways to improve yourself as a Manager